tammo-v/astro-platform-starter/src/pages/introducing-mar.md

 ## Introducing MAR

-**MAR** — *Mathematical Adaptive Reasoning* — is the execution system that enables Symbolic Computing to function as a complete computational model.
+**Mathematical Adaptive Reasoning (MAR)**  is the execution system that enables Symbolic Computing to function as a complete computational model.

 In MAR, symbolic form is not a layer on top of computation — it is the foundation.
 Numbers, functions, expressions, and transformations are represented as structured, symbolic objects.
 These objects are preserved through execution, stored in symbolic memory, and transformed compositionally rather than reduced.